JoeCianflone/rebase/readme.md

 #### Update Issues

 Looking at this the first time, you might see a potential issue that could arise: a `git pull upstream master` could, in theory, delete your `variables` file.
 This **is** a real possibility, but not likely.
-The baseline variables are kept in a `shared/abstracts/.variables` that file could change as we add more things, but once `rebase` goes into production, there will be no updates to the `_variables` file itself.
+The baseline variables are kept in `app/.variables` that file could change as we add more things, but once `rebase` goes into production, there will be no updates to the `_variables` file itself.
 All changes will be communicated down via the `.variables`.
 This allows developers to then pull in just the stuff they need.

 ### Styles in `.vue` files or `.scss` files